thippeswammy/dSPACE/README.md

 ### 1. Simulink Model Development

 - Use blocks to model each subsystem representing vehicle features.
 - Define input ranges, output signals, and conversion logic.
 - Integrate signal processing and control algorithms based on specified input-output requirements.

 ### 2. dSPACE ConfigurationDesk Setup

 - Configure SCALEXIO I/O channels and link the Simulink model inputs/outputs with dSPACE I/O pins.
-   - Use I/O mapping to control signal communication with the Arduino.
+- Use I/O mapping to control signal communication to Arduino Mega output pins.

 ### 3. ControlDesk Interface

 - Set up a custom ControlDesk layout for real-time input manipulation and output monitoring.
 - Define parameters for each feature to allow controlled testing.

-### 4. Arduino Uno Integration
+### 4. Arduino Mega Integration

-   - Connect Arduino Uno to dSPACE SCALEXIO via appropriate communication ports.
+- Connect Arduino Mega to dSPACE SCALEXIO output pins via appropriate connections.
-   - Program the Arduino to read inputs from dSPACE and control physical components (servos, LEDs).
+- Program the Arduino to activate physical components (servos, LEDs) based on the output signals from dSPACE.

 ## Testing and Validation

 1. **Simulink Simulation**: Test the model in Simulink to validate each feature’s behavior and interactions.
 2. **HIL Testing**: Connect to the dSPACE SCALEXIO system, then use ConfigurationDesk and ControlDesk to monitor and modify inputs.
-3. **Arduino Verification**: Verify that the Arduino correctly interprets signals from dSPACE and activates physical components accordingly.
+3. **Arduino Verification**: Verify that the Arduino Mega correctly interprets signals from dSPACE and activates physical components accordingly.

 ## Troubleshooting